myaooo/RNNVis/README.md

     `python -m tests.test_procedures --config_path=./config/model/lstm-large3.yml`

-you can modify the model file in the `/config` directory and customize your model and training process
+you can modify the model file under the `/config` directory and customize your model and training parameters.

 ### Visualizing the hidden states of a model